gabipayan/CICD/README.md

 # CICD

 ## Description
-This project aims to integrate a CI/CD pipeline into a full-stack web application, ensuring seamless continuous integration, continuous delivery, and automated deployment.
+This [CICD](https://cicd-77mn.onrender.com) web app aims to integrate a CI/CD pipeline into a full-stack web application, ensuring seamless continuous integration, continuous delivery, and automated deployment.
 It is designed for a software engineer looking to enhance the development workflow by automating testing, validation, and deployment processes.

 ---
 ## Table of Contents